Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe GeForce GT 430 is a bit (about 12%) more effective at AF than the GeForce GT 315. (explain)
+Texel RateThe GeForce GT 430 will be a small bit (approximately 12%) better at AF than the GeForce GT 315. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GT 315 is a better choice, by a large margin. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GT 315 is the winner, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison